 Visit the Pallipuram Fort

-Consider yourself lucky if you get to see the oldest existing European fort in India which is the Pallipuram Fort, located at the Vypeen Island.
-It’s built in 1503 by the Portuguese and is also known by the name Ayikotta or Alikotta.
+Consider yourself lucky to see the oldest existing European fort in India, the Pallipuram Fort, located at Vypeen Island.
+It’s built-in 1503 by the Portuguese and is also known by the name Ayikotta or Alikotta.
 It is hexagonal in shape, and the lower floor has a height of 5 feet (1.5 m).

-To visit, take the nearest railway station which is the Ernakulam Junction, near the main boat jetty to Vypeen Island.
+To visit, take the nearest railway station, the Ernakulam Junction, near the main boat jetty to Vypeen Island.

-Check out our complete list of affordable hotels and resorts in Kochi, India via Agoda or you may also see available Airbnb properties in the city.
+Searching for the best hotels, resorts, and affordable flights in the nearby Cities?
+Check out our list of affordable Kochi hotels and resorts via Agoda, Booking, or you may also see available Airbnb properties in the city.